Iittala: History

-In 1932, Göran Hongell, was hired by Karhula-Iittala and became the first designer hired for a Finnish glassworks.
+In 1932, Göran Hongell was hired by Karhula-Iittala and became the first designer hired for a Finnish glassworks.
 Hongell initiated collaboration between designers and glassblowers by bringing drawings to the glass workshop to ask about technical aspects of blowing the object.

-At the Karhula-Iittala design competition in 1932 Aino Aalto's famous Bölgeblick won second place.
+At the Karhula-Iittala design competition in 1932, Aino Aalto's famous Bölgeblick won second place.
 Bölgeblick tumblers went into mass production in 1949.
-They were discontinued in 1960 but production restarted at the Karhula glassworks in 1983.
-Since 1994 the Iittala glassworks took over the production where they are still being made to this day.
+They were discontinued in 1960, but production restarted at the Karhula glassworks in 1983.
+Since 1994, the Iittala Glassworks have taken over the production, where they are still being made to this day.

-With demand for bottles and glasses increasing since 1932 Hans Ahlström from the Ahlström Group started to modernize the Karhula and Iittala glassworks in 1935.
+With demand for bottles and glasses increasing since 1932, Hans Ahlström from the Ahlström Group started to modernize the Karhula and Iittala glassworks in 1935.

 Ahlström officially divided the production of Karhula-Iittala products in 1937.
-Iittala glassworks would concentrate on hand-blown glass while Karhula glassworks would take over all automated glass production.
-The plans which had been around as early as 1933 were delayed because of WW2, though working methods and furnaces’ were modernized anyway in 1937.
-Some of the changes at the Iittala glassworks included the conversion of a single special crucible furnace and the old 4 crucible furnace into 6 crucibles.
-An 8 crucible regenerative furnace was also built but the substantially increased output did not change the fact that all exported Iittala products were still sold under the Karhula brand and within Finland Iittala products were still sold under Karhula-Iittala.
-After the taking over of the Viiala glassworks by Karhula Oy and Riihimäen Lasi Oy a separate furnace for blowing electric lamps was built, since the employees, as part of the deal went to the Iittala glassworks.
+Iittala Glassworks would concentrate on hand-blown glass, while Karhula Glassworks would take over all automated glass production.
+The plans, which had been around as early as 1933, were delayed because of WW2, though working methods and furnaces were modernized anyway in 1937.
+Some of the changes at the Iittala glassworks included the conversion of a single special crucible furnace and the old four-crucible furnace into six crucibles.
+An 8-crucible regenerative furnace was also built, but the substantially increased output did not change the fact that all exported Iittala products were still sold under the Karhula brand, and within Finland, Iittala products were still sold under Karhula-Iittala.
+After the taking over of the Viiala glassworks by Karhula Oy and Riihimäen Lasi Oy, a separate furnace for blowing electric lamps was built since the employees, as part of the deal, went to the Iittala glassworks.

-During the Winter War and the Continuation War, part of the Second World War, production came to a halt due to shortages of materials and workforce.
-Production restarted in 1946 and factory modernization was continued by Antero Järvinen and in 1947 a new gas centre and compressed air system was built.
-The special single crucible furnace was converted into a day tub and the 6 crucible was upgraded to 8 crucibles.
+During the Winter War and the Continuation War, part of the Second World War, production came to a halt due to shortages of materials and labor.
+Production restarted in 1946, and factory modernization was continued by Antero Järvinen.
+In 1947, a new gas center and compressed air system were built.
+The special single crucible furnace was converted into a day tub, and the six crucibles were upgraded to eight crucibles.
 Flame cutting was introduced, allowing for cleaner cuts than the cracking method.
 Järvinen also started to push an agenda to make design more prominent within the Iittala glassworks.
-This was continued when Håkan Södermaström became the administrator in 1950 and further pushed the Iittala glassworks to apply design to the entire range of products.
+This was continued when Hkan Södermaström became the administrator in 1950 and further pushed the Iittala glassworks to apply design to the entire range of products.